Molecular dynamics application example¶

 langerin_neighbourhoods.reel()

-After this call, cluster labeling may not be contiguous and sorted by size, which we can fix easily.
+After this call, cluster labeling may not be contiguous and sorted by size, which we can fix easily, though.

 [24]: